 It’s worth it to go back through again and make sure you’ve included everything that could possibly lower your tax burden.
 You could save yourself a lot of money in the long run.

-It’s possible that you’ll save yourself money if your itemized deductions are more than the standard deduction for your income level and filing status.
+It’s possible that you’ll save yourself money if your itemized deductions are more than the standard deduction for your filing status.
 If you’re scrambling to find ways to reduce your tax burden at the last minute, you should consider going back through your receipts to see if itemizing your deductions will save you money.

 I’ll Never Do That Again